7-step guide to data publication

 Our repository is powered by the GBIF Integrated Publishing Toolkit (IPT) and maintained by us, which allows you to upload, standardize, publish and register your data in 7 steps, without the hassle of installing and maintaining a program.
 The data are published in your organization’s name and it is free.

 For alternative methods to publish data, see the following GBIF guides:

 We care about data and we just want to make sure you do too.
 In order to publish your data using the Canadensys repository you should meet the following criteria:

 - You are associated with a Canadian collection or organization.

-- You are publishing a specimen or observation dataset, a taxonomic checklist, or metadata about one (in other words, one of the 3 types of datasets supported by the IPT).
+- You are publishing a specimen or observation dataset, a taxonomic checklist, a sampling-event dataset or simply metadata (in other words, one of the 4 types of datasets supported by the IPT).

 - You hold the rights to publish the data.